wp-plugins/unlimited-lists-widget/readme.txt

 == Description ==

-Activate the plugin then add it to any available sidebar in **Appearance&rarr;Widgets**..
+This plugin is a Widget Only.
+Activate the plugin then add it to any available sidebar in **Appearance&rarr;Widgets**.

+This widget allows you to add `ul` or `ol` lists with unlimited `li` elements.

 For question please visit my blog @ [http://austinpassy.com](http://austinpassy.com/wordpress-plugins/unlimited-lists-widget/)